Kountanto School Well Project – Senegal

 Dollar Amount Needed

-$0.00 – This project has now been fully funded through the generosity Emily Morris and friends.
+$0.00 – This project has now been fully funded through the generosity of Emily Morris and friends.
 The well is hereby named The Bon Eau Well.

 We encourage others to continue to donate using the Donate button below, and we will notify Amber Patterson of your donation.
 Additional funds will be used to fund other Peace Corps projects in Senegal.